Davis Cup: Competition

 The 18 best national teams are assigned to the World Group and compete annually for the Davis Cup.
 Nations which are not in the World Group compete in one of three regional zones (Americas, Asia/Oceania, and Europe/Africa).
 The competition is spread over four weekends during the year.
 Each elimination round between competing nations is held in one of the countries, and is played as the best of five matches (4 singles, 1 doubles).
-The ITF determines the host countries for all possible matchups before each year's tournament.
+World Tennis determines the host countries for all possible matchups before each year's tournament.

 The World Group is the top group and includes the world's best 18 national teams.
 Teams in the World Group play a four-round elimination event.
-Teams are seeded based on a ranking system released by the ITF, taking into account previous years' results.
+Teams are seeded based on a ranking system released by World Tennis, taking into account previous years' results.
 The defending champion and runner-up are always the top two seeds in the event.
 The losers of the first-round matches are sent to the World Group playoff round, where they play along with winners from Group I of the regional zones.
 The playoff round winners play in the World Group for the next year's competition, while the losers play in Group I of their respective regional zone.

 Each of the three regional zones is divided into four groups.
 Groups I and II play elimination rounds, with the losing teams facing relegation to the next-lower group.
 The teams in Groups III and those in Group IV play a round-robin event with promotion and relegation.